billstclair/elm-localstorage/README.md

 See the [example](https://github.com/billstclair/elm-localstorage/tree/master/example) directory for use of both simulated ports, which work in `elm reactor`, and real ports.

-To use the real ports with your own application, create the four ports, `getItem`, `setItem`, `clear`, and `receiveItem`, as is done in [example/PortExample.elm](https://github.com/billstclair/elm-localstorage/tree/master/example/PortExample.elm).
+To use the real ports with your own application, create the five ports, `getItem`, `setItem`, `clear`, `listKeys`, and `receiveItem`, as is done in [example/PortExample.elm](https://github.com/billstclair/elm-localstorage/tree/master/example/PortExample.elm).
 Copy the [site](https://github.com/billstclair/elm-localstorage/tree/master/site) directory, inluding its `js` subdirectory.
 In `index.html`, change the `<title>`, and change `PortExample` to the name of your top-level application module.
 If you want to use different names for the ports, you can change those here as well.

 Finally, compile your application Elm file into `site/index.js`: